dpushkaran/Clash-Royale-Synergy-Graph/README.md

 ./run.sh
 ```

-The API will be available at `http://localhost:5000`
+The API will be available at `http://localhost:5001`

+**Note:** Port 5000 is often used by macOS AirPlay Receiver, so we use port 5001 instead.

 **Verify the backend is running:**
-- Visit `http://localhost:5000/health` in your browser - you should see `{"status":"healthy","cards_loaded":120}`
+- Visit `http://localhost:5001/health` in your browser - you should see `{"status":"healthy","cards_loaded":120}`
 - Or check the terminal for: `Initialized: 120 cards loaded`

 ### Frontend Setup